National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Historic Campus

-The campus has been designated as a Historic District.
-The tour includes buildings that were built by Tuskegee Institute students and designed by Robert R. Taylor, the first African American graduate of MIT.
-A map of the District is available at the Carver Museum.
+The Tuskegee University campus has been designated as a Historic District.
+The tour includes buildings that were built by Tuskegee Institute students and designed by Robert R. Taylor, the first African American graduate of the Massachusetts Institute of Technology.
+A map of the District and limited campus tours are available from the Carver Museum.